 I will use Profilers to find what websites and search terms from our industry already exist.
-This feature provides comprehensive data of particular keywords and it’s available for all registered users of Marketing Miner.
+This feature provides comprehensive data for particular keywords and it’s available for all registered Marketing Miner users.

-First, I will add a few generic keywords such as seo, keyword research etc.
+First, I will analyze a few generic keywords such as seo, keyword research etc.